Ten Tips to Help You with Your Kaizen Continuous Improvement Strategy

 When looking for safety improvements, consider the 6S strategies and others.
 The point is, you don’t need to reinvent the wheel every time you are trying to make improvements in a specific area.
 Look to successful strategies that are already out there and take advantage of them whenever possible.

 Hoshin Planning is a concept where all employees are looked at as the experts in their specific jobs that they are.
 Since they are seen as experts, they will be held accountable for achieving the desired successes, including continuous improvement.
 This is different than empowering employees because it not only gives them the ability to identify changes, but actually puts them in the decision making position.

 In addition to helping ensure employees are contributing to the continuous successes desired, you are also empowering them with more trust and responsibility.
 It has been shown that this type of strategy can improve job satisfaction and company results.

 Tip #9 – Know Your Processes

 You can’t make improvements on something if you don’t really know what is going on with it.
 This is why you should have a clear understanding of everything that is happening in the facility.
 A great strategy for this is to employ value stream mapping.
 This will help you pinpoint where all the value for your products is added so that you can eliminate any waste that is involved.

-Keeping your value stream maps updated and accurate is important.
+Keeping your value stream and process maps updated and accurate is important.
 Every time a change is made to an area, for example, make sure you know how it is impacting the value add to that area.
 This will ensure you are always evaluating an accurate portrayal of your facility so you can make the needed improvements on an ongoing basis.